knpuniversity/oauth/knpu/security.rst

 mechanism.

 The moral is this: since OAuth is not meant for authentication, you need to be extra careful when you do this.
-Fortunately, it's a well-established pattern that tons of sites use, just be cautious when you do it!
+Most importantly, stay away from the implicit grant type for authenticating users, as we have done in this tutorial.

 The End
 -------